William Beaudine: Career in Britain and return to America

-Prolific B movie career
+Prolific B-movie career

+In 1940 William Beaudine's career was in eclipse.
+"A couple of producers told me I was washed up.
+But making movies is what I do.
+It's what I know how to do, and I don't plan to stop now.
+I've got no regrets.
+I just have to start over."

-In 1940 publicist-turned-producer Jed Buell approached Beaudine to direct an all-black-cast feature for Buell's Dixie National Pictures.
+Publicist-turned-producer Jed Buell approached Beaudine to direct an all-black-cast feature for Buell's Dixie National Pictures.
 The salary was a flat $500 for one week's work.
 Beaudine knew that if he accepted this job, he would henceforth be associated with low-budget films and would never command his old salary again, but with his finances at a low ebb Beaudine accepted the assignment, under his "William X. Crowley" alias.

 Buell was pleased with Beaudine's professionalism and inventive ways to extend a shoestring budget.
 He hired Beaudine to direct Misbehaving Husbands (1940), noteworthy at the time as the comeback feature of silent-screen clown Harry Langdon.
 It was a humble comeback for both Langdon and Beaudine, since it was released by the tiny Producers Releasing Corporation, whose budgets seldom ventured beyond five figures.
 Langdon and Beaudine received critical raves for their work: "Preview house rewarded them with practically solid laughter" (Boxoffice); "Easily [Langdon's] best performance in years" (Motion Picture Daily).
 The film's success within its own market reestablished both Langdon and Beaudine, albeit in B pictures.